 By comparison, Elmbrook Superintendent Matt Gibson, with 40 years of experience, earned a salary of $158,368 and $45,786 in fringe benefits in 2011-12, his last before retirement.
 Mequon-Thiensville Superintendent Demond Means made $145,860 with $27,000 in fringe benefits.

 Shorewood Superintendent Blane McCann, who retired last year with 31 years of experience, was paid $152,250 and $38,327 in fringe benefits.
-McCann was replaced by Martin Lexmond, who earns a salary of $150,000 and whose fringe benefit costs are not yet posted on the DPI website.
+McCann was replaced by Martin Lexmond, and whose fringe benefit costs are not yet posted on the DPI website.

 Mark Kapocius, Whitefish Bay School District's director of human resources, said the School Board decided to set the salary bar high in its superintendent search in 2010 to attract an experienced candidate currently serving as a superintendent.